Seneschal's House, Halton

-The Seneschal's House stands at the corner of Halton Brow and Main Street in Runcorn, Liverpool City Region.
+The Seneschal's House stands at the corner of Halton Brow and Main Street in Runcorn, Cheshire.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building.

-The house is dated 1598, which makes it the oldest standing building in the Liverpool City Region.
+The house is dated 1598, which makes it the oldest standing building in Runcorn.
 It was latterly a farmhouse although was originally built by the judge John King, called to the bar in London in the late 16th century and was originally known as "John King's New House"; the occupation of the original owner of the house, led to a later owner, Geoffrey Barraclough, Professor of History at Liverpool University in the mid 20th century coining the current name of the house.
 The house was, in fact, inhabited originally by a seneschal, that is the original owner, John King.

 The house is built with sandstone and it has a stone slate roof with a sandstone ridge.
 It is two storeys with an attic roof.
 At the front are three projections rising to the full height of the house.
 The central projection contains a porch; the others have bay windows with mullions.
 Each projection is surmounted by a gable and there are gables at each end of the house.
 The gables have corbels and moulded copings with finials at their summits.